 2. Rice Flour For Cracked Heels

 You can use rice flour as a part of a natural homemade exfoliating scrub.
-So, it is one of the best home remedies for cracked heels because exfoliating the skin on the heels will help to fade dead skin, thereby preventing dryness and cracking.
+So, it is one of the best home remedies for cracked heels treatment because exfoliating the skin on the heels will help to fade dead skin, thereby preventing dryness and cracking.

 - Ground rice – a handful